Bicyclettamanagement/fitnesstracker/README.md

 The Application can be started using the scripts in "fitnesstracker/fitnesstracker-project" "start.bat" (Windows) or "start.sh" (Linux).

 ## Task Sheet
-The task sheet for the elaboration of the project "VorlageAusarbeitung.pdf" can be found in the folder "fitnesstracker/Formales".
+The task sheet for the elaboration of the project "Ausarbeitung.pdf" can be found in the folder "fitnesstracker/Formales".